 01. If the implant transparent through the skin

-When the implant is thicker than the thickness of the skin, the implant may be transparent through the skin.
+Rhinoplasty before and after shows that when the implant is thicker than the thickness of the skin, the implant may be transparent through the skin.
 The larger the implant is, the higher the chance that this will occur.
 In this case, while reducing the size of the implant, it may be possible to compensate for the lack of thickness of the skin tissue through autologous transplantation in the revision rhinoplasty.

 02. If the nose length or height not satisfied